 And, I know… that is a lot to consider.
 Especially if technology isn’t your specialism.
 But, that’s exactly why you need to inject new lifeblood into your business.
 You need to ensure that you don’t just hang onto the coattails of industry developments but forge the way.

 As the average millennial isn’t afraid to look for employment elsewhere if a company isn’t looking after them.
-To avoid a churn of staff every 16 months to two years recruitment needs to switch focus from traditional demands such as extensive experience and hire and train candidates that best suit the company environment and ethos.
+To avoid a churn of staff, recruitment needs to switch focus from traditional demands such as extensive experience and hire and train candidates that best suit the company environment and ethos.
 Millennials who align with a company’s long-term political, environmental and business development are much more likely to stay the course.

 If you can attract the right talent, the opportunities are vast as the global HVAC business is on the up.
 The Heating, Air Conditioning & Refrigeration Distributors International group (HARDI) recently reported a 19.8% increase in sales for their members.
 Whilst the overall growth of the Heating & Air Conditioning Wholesaling market is set to continue a steady growth rate until 2023 and at a higher than US GDP of 2.1% according to researching giant IBISWorld.